sbassong/shopify-crud-challenge/README.md

     * Head to the official [PostgreSQL](https://www.postgresql.org/download/) documentation, choose your operating system family and follow your preferred installation route
     * My preferred installation method for Linux/MacOS:

-        1. install homebrew by running this command on your CLI
+        1. install homebrew by running this command in your termninal

                 /bin/bash -c "$(curl -fsSL https://raw githubusercontent.com/Homebrew/install/HEAD/install.sh)"
         2. follow this each of the following line **one by one**